Leviticus 8-10; Psalm 32

 Psalm 32:1-2 - Blessed are those whose sin is removed

 Psalm 32:3-5 - A personal testimony or repentance

 Psalm 32:6-7 - Those who don’t hide their sin can hide in the Lord

 Psalm 32:8-9 - Yahweh will teach his people

 Psalm 32:10-11 - The upright are glad and rejoice in the Lord

-The psalms with the declaration that blessed are those who sins are forgiven, and no longer counted by God.
+The psalm starts with the declaration that blessed are those who sins are forgiven, and no longer counted by God.
 The psalmist shares their experience with not confessing their sin.
 It was like their very bones were wasting away.
-They could almost feel the weight of God pressing down upon them.
+They could almost feel the weight of God pressing down on them.